 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions.
 It is responsible for:

-- processing requests for criminal records checks;
+- processing requests from organisations for criminal records checks on individuals;

 - placing or removing people from the DBS children’s barred list and adults’ barred list for England, Wales and Northern Ireland.

 As well as processing requests and making decisions, the DBS maintains the adults’ and children’s Barred Lists (see Section 3 below which bars someone from working in a job that involves regulated activity.

 3. Barred Lists and Duty to Refer

 There are two barred lists maintained by the Disclosure and Barring Service in relation to those who are:

 A person who is barred from working with children or adults will be committing a criminal offence if they work, volunteer or try to work or volunteer with the group from which they have been barred.